-We’ve been called “the epicentre of singletrack” and it is why we moved here.
+Ty Beic has been called “the epicentre of singletrack” and it is why I moved here.
 There’s a tremendous variety of great riding within easy reach.
-Ty Beic is about a 40 minute drive from Coed y Brenin, Llandegla, Antur Stiniog (Blaenau Ffestiniog), Revolution Bike Park (Llangynog), One Giant Leap (Llangollen) and the ClimachX, Marin and Penmachno MTB trails respectively.
+Ty Beic is about a 40 minute drive from Coed y Brenin, Oneplanet Adventure Llandegla, Antur Stiniog (Blaenau Ffestiniog), Revolution Bike Park (Llangynog), One Giant Leap (Llangollen) and the ClimachX, Gwydir Trails (formally Marin Trail) and Penmachno MTB trails respectively.
 With so many trail centres within easy reach it’s possible to ride a different one every day in a week and because these trails are purpose built they are well drained and therefore rideable throughout the year.
 When things get a bit muddy in Surrey the trails will still be clear up here.

 It doesn’t get much better.

 The roads are quiet.
-We often cycle for miles without meeting a car.
+I often cycle for miles without meeting a car.
 There are challenging climbs and exhilarating descents.
 Bwlch y groes, the highest road pass in Wales, Horseshoe Pass, the ‘Shelf’, Moel Arthur and Bwlch Penbarras are all within riding distance.
 Indeed ‘Bwlch’ can be seen from the house.
-Our local cycle club, Clwb Beicio Bala, has rides every Saturday and Sunday and a chaingang on Thursday.
-The latter starts and finishes at Bryntirion Arms, our local.
+My local cycle club, Clwb Beicio Bala, has rides every Saturday and Sunday and a chaingang on Thursday during the summer.
+The latter starts and finishes at Bryntirion Arms, the local.

 If you like your rides organised the Wild Wales Challenge starts and finishes in Bala and there are many other sportives in North Wales throughout the year.

-We like to run and walk the local trails and will be happy to show you a few routes if you fancy some time off the bike.
+I like to run and walk the local trails and will be happy to show you a few routes if you fancy some time off the bike.
 There are footpaths everywhere, including one through the property.
-We are on the southern edge of Snowdonia National Park and Snowdon itself is a pleasant and scenic 40 minute drive away.
+Being on the southern edge of Snowdonia National Park, Snowdon itself is a pleasant and scenic 40 minute drive away.
 Bala’s mountain, Aran Fawddwy, provides a breathtaking (literally) walk to the summit, especially in winter.
 There are stunning views from the top of Llyn Tegid (Bala Lake), Berwyn Mountains, Arenig, Cadair Idris and Snowdon.

 Away from the honey pots of Snowdonia, there are also spectacular walks in the Berwyn mountain range.
-The walk to Cadair Berwyn from Pistyll Rhaeder is one of our favourites.
+The walk to Cadair Berwyn from Pistyll Rhaeder is one of my favourites.

-If you like to combine your sports, Bala Middle Distance Triathlon takes place in June and the Standard Distance in September.
+If you like to combine your sports, Bala Triathlon takes place in June.

 There are also great opportunities for wild swimming in the local lakes and rivers.
-Indeed there is secluded lake just a ten minute walk up the hill from Ty Beic.
+There is secluded lake just a ten minute walk up the hill from Ty Beic.

-If cycling isn’t exciting enough, and we can’t understand why you would think this, North Wales still has much to offer.
+If cycling isn’t exciting enough, and I can’t understand why you would think this, North Wales has much to offer.

 There are plenty of places to get your adrenalin fix whether it be climbing, canoeing, kayaking, surfing, swimming, sailing or of course flying down mountains on a bicycle.

 Pale Hall (pictured) is just down the hill in Llandderfel, has recently re-opened after extensive refurbishment as a fine dining restaurant and hotel.
-The food is excellent and unusually for this part of the world, caters very well for vegetarians.
-Slightly further away (5 miles) is Tyddyn Llan, a Michelin starred restaurant in Llandrillo, and for spectacular views as well as delicious food we would recommend the Lake Vyrnwy Hotel (10 miles away).
+The food is excellent and unusually for this part of the world, caters well for vegetarians.
+Slightly further away (5 miles) is Tyddyn Llan, a Michelin starred restaurant in Llandrillo.
+For unpretentious and relaxed dining there is Old Wives’ Tales in Corwen (7 miles) and for spectacular views as well as delicious food I would recommend the Lake Vyrnwy Hotel (10 miles away).

 Both kitchens are fully equipped with everything you need to whip up a quick snack or a slap up meal.
 There is also a selection of herbs in your garden for your use.